SPIRITUAL CHRISTIAN

-In the beginning of creation, the Omniscient Creator understood that all good stories in a third-dimensional reality require good guys who play by the rules and a villain who opposes the natural order of things and who is always and forever antagonizing the good guys.
-And so, in the symbolic story of Adam and Eve, the opposing forces in the creation of the world, are represented by the Serpent, i.e. the horizontal serpentine force of Self-Will.
-Whereas, Adam and Eve and their descendants chose to follow the vertical Divine Will of the Creator.
+In the beginning of creation, the Omniscient Creator understood that all good stories in a third-dimensional reality require good guys who play by the rules and villains who oppose the natural order of things and who are always and forever antagonizing the good guys.
+And so, in the symbolic story of Adam and Eve, the opposing forces in the creation of the world, are represented by the serpent, i.e., the horizontal serpentine force of electricity which runs the material world and the opposing lower psychic power of Self-Will.
+Whereas, Adam and Eve and their descendants chose to follow the vertical spiritual energies which are attuned to the Sacred Heart within and receptive to the Divine Will of the Creator.

 When the Divine Hierarchy, the YHVH-Elohim, created the primordial matrix of the Adamic human body, they said, “To be is to love because being alone is to love only oneself.
 Now, it is not good that Adam should be alone because it is not good that man loves nobody but himself.”
 This is why YHVH-Elohim said, “We will make him a helper which is similar (corresponding) to him.”
 And, as Eve was fashioned from Adam’s body of light, he loved her as himself.